ppossanzini/MapZilla/docs/source/Lists-and-arrays.md

 # Lists and Arrays

-AutoMapper only requires configuration of element types, not of any array or list type that might be used.
+MapZilla only requires configuration of element types, not of any array or list type that might be used.
 For example, we might have a simple source and destination type:

 ```c#
 public class Source